cchurch/api-docs/source/includes/_api_poll.md

 ## Overview
 <!--===================================================================-->

-The Poll service provides a mechanism for an application to receive notifications of events or spans from Eagle Eye Networks.
+The Poll service provides a mechanism for an application to receive <a class="definition" onclick="openModal('DOT-Alert-Notification')">Notifications</a> of <a class="definition" onclick="openModal('DOT-Event')">Events</a> or spans from Eagle Eye Networks.
 These entities are grouped by resource

 <aside class="success">This service will continually be extended</aside>